arrai-innovations/django-migrationnames/README.md

 * 2 old migrations had dependencies that I had missed commenting out, which appears to be how this issue occurs.

 * Commented out 1 of the old migration dependencies.
 This modified the distinct situations that can occur.
-There are now 2 that suceed and 2 that cause a CircularDependencyError.
+There are now 2 that succeed and 2 that cause a CircularDependencyError.

 * All apps have been modified to have a max of 6 migrations.